 Submit your application and support forms from two CBAT faculty members whose classes you have attended by November 1st for spring admission or by April 1st for fall admission.
 Your full application will be reviewed by the CBAT Honors-in-Discipline Director and/or the Honors-in-Discipline faculty committee.
+In addition, the CBAT HID Director and/or the CBAT HID Committee reserves the right to request and/or consider the student's ACT and/or SAT scores, a writing sample (provided in person by the student), and interview the student before dispositioning their application.
 Students may apply only once; further applications will not be considered.

 Students who wish to enter the HID program as a second degree seeking student, or as a transfer student, must have a minimum of 3.5 GPA overall and be able to complete a minimum of four full 15-credit hour semesters of coursework.
+In addition, the CBAT HID Director and/or the CBAT HID Committee reserves the right to request and/or consider the student's ACT and/or SAT scores, a writing sample (provided in person by the student), and interview the student before dispositioning their application.
 At least 18 to 21 hours (depending on your major) of Honors coursework must be completed; enhanced courses may be used to satisfy no more than six credits of the required hours (upon approval of the CBAT HID Director).
 No course enhancements may be substituted for the student's Research Methods or Honors Thesis courses.
 Students who cannot meet these requirements will not be admitted into the HID Program.
 Students may apply only once; further applications will not be considered.